London Greenpeace: McLibel

 In 1990 McDonald's issued proceedings against five London Greenpeace supporters, Paul Gravett, Andrew Clarke and Jonathan O'Farrell, Helen Steel and David Morris, for libel.
 The company offered to withdraw actions against each individual in return for an apology and an undertaking not to repeat the claims.
 The activists had been distributing a pamphlet throughout London containing allegations regarding starvation in the Third World, destruction of rainforest, the use of recycled paper, links between the company's food and heart disease & breast/bowel cancer, false advertising, the rearing and slaughter of animals, food poisoning, and employment practices.
 Of the five defendants, Gravett, Clarke and O'Farrell apologised to McDonald's, while Steel and Morris (often referred to as "The McLibel Two") refused.

 Almost all of London Greenpeace's resources and efforts went to helping the pair over the years the case was heard, but in 1997 both defendants lost and were ordered to pay McDonald's £60,000.
 However, the extended court battle was a public relations failure for McDonald's; the company decided not to pursue the two defendants for the money.

 Dissolution

 In 2001 London Greenpeace issued a public statement announcing their dissolution.
 While the McLibel action brought fresh energy, publicity and urgency to the organisation, this did not last long, and the group felt it best to permanently suspend their efforts.

-Undercover police
+Police infiltration

-During October 2011 activists from the group exposed Robert Lambert, whom they had known as Bob Robinson, as being a former undercover police officer who had infiltrated the group.
-Following a number of court cases that centred on Lambert and other undercover police officers, in 2014 and 2015 the Metropolitan Police apologised and paid substantial compensation to eight women who had discovered they had had intimate relationships with undercover officers, including Lambert.
+In October 2011 activists from the group exposed Robert Lambert, whom they had known as Bob Robinson, as a former undercover police officer who had infiltrated the group.
+After court cases centring on Lambert and other undercover police officers, in 2014 and 2015 the Metropolitan Police apologised and paid compensation to eight women who had had intimate relationships with undercover officers, including Lambert.
 The police admitted that the relationships had been "abusive, deceitful, manipulative and wrong".

+Steel said that another undercover police officer from the Special Demonstration Squad, John Dines, became treasurer of London Greenpeace.
+The Guardian reported that Lambert co-wrote the leaflet central to the McLibel trial.